 What happened when San Francisco came to bat?
 With one out, Jack Clark bunted to third, knowing Bill Robinson couldn't field the position well.
 Clark then stole second and took an extra base when catcher Ed Ott's throw went into center (past Fregosi?).
 Larry Herndon slapped a single up the middle and Clark trotted home with San Francisco's winning run, thanks in large part to Pittsburgh's out-of-position fielders.
 Tanner credited Clark's "heads-up baseball" as key to the Giants win.
 (Full story from May 10, 1978 Beaver County Times.)

 Given diminished skills with both bat and glove, Fregosi jumped at the chance to manage his original team, the California Angels, when they asked about Jim's availability.
-Pittsburgh gave their creaky 36 year-old two final appearances (May 30th and 31st, as above) and then released him to the Angels, who replaced Dave Garcia with Fregosi two months later.
+Pittsburgh gave their creaky 36 year-old two final appearances (May 30th and 31st, as above) and then released him to the Angels, who replaced Dave Garcia with Fregosi on June 2nd.
 Jim went on manage 15 years total with 4 teams, capturing one NL pennant with Philly in 1993.

 Fakes / reprints: Don't think OPC reprinted anything, apart from their own adoption of Topps' designs.